 COLUMBIA APPLICATION PROCESS

-The application for the Columbia Law Review requires submission of four elements: (1) the Writing Component, (2) a Personal Statement, (3) a Voluntary Personal Information form, and (4) your Transcript.
-The application period will begin on Wednesday, May 17, 2023 at 12:00 pm EDT and close Friday, June 2, 2023 at 12:00 pm EDT.
-Successful applicants will receive offers on Monday, July 32023.
-All new members are expected to attend Orientation and begin their editorial duties in early August 2023 (TBD).
+The application for the Columbia Law Review requires submission of three elements: (1) the Writing Component, (2) a Personal Statement, (3) and a Voluntary Personal Information form.
+The application period will begin on Thursday, May 16, 2024 at 10:00 am EDT and close Thursday, June 6, 2024 at 10:00 am EDT.
+Successful applicants will receive offers on Monday, July 1, 2024.
+All new members are expected to attend Orientation in-person the weekend of Saturday, July 27, 2024 and begin their editorial duties thereafter.

 Attendance at Orientation is required.
 In the past, summer employers, including firms, fellowships, and public interest organizations, have readily released new members from work obligations or allowed them to reschedule their time to attend Orientation.
 Additionally, Orientation will not interfere with the Early Interview Program.
 If you anticipate not being able to attend part or all of Orientation, however, appropriate accommodations can be arranged.
+For example, there will be a virtual attendance option for students that are not based in NYC for the summer.
 The structure of Orientation is to be determined and subject to change.
 We will continue to communicate with you as we confirm additional details.

 WRITING COMPONENT